Fgura: 16 July External Feast Commission

 The External Feast Commission 16 July, or as it is better known in Maltese; Kummissjoni Festa Esterna 16 ta' Lulju is under the auspices of the Fgura Parish Church.
-This Commission was founded in 1993 under the auspices of Fr.
+This commission was founded in 1993 under the auspices of Fr.
 Adrian Cassar Pulis O.Carm.
 Different activities are held during the year as a means of fund raising.
 These funds are spent on the expenses incurred in organizing the village feast on the second Sunday of July.
 The Village Feast of Fgura is dedicated to Our Lady of Mount Carmel.

-On 5 March 2018, Kummissjoni Festa Esterna celebrated 25 years of success and work to organise the village feast in Fgura.
+On 5 March 2023, Kummissjoni Festa Esterna celebrated 30 years of success and work to organise the village feast in Fgura, and celebrated with a new logo.

 Scout Group

-The Fgura Scout Group formed in 1987 is a member of the South District of the Scout Association of Malta.
+The Fgura Scout Group was established in 1987 is a member of the South District of the Scout Association of Malta.
 They currently have about 100 Uniformed Members in 4 Co-ed Sections.
-A Beaver section (ages 5–7) a Cub Scout section (ages 7–10), a Troop Section (ages 10–15), a Venture Unit ages (15-18) and a Rover Crew for older scouts.
-The Group also has a Band made up from scouts over 10 years.
+A Beaver section (ages 5–7) a Cub Scout section (ages 7–10), a Troop Section (ages 10–15), a Venture Unit ages (15–18) and a Rover Crew (18–25).
+The Group also has a marching band composed of members from the group's sections.
 Apart from the local and national activities, the Group also participates in overseas activities and frequently hosts the First Woodend Scout Group of Bristol-UK for their traditional exchange visits.

 In 2005, 11 scouts and 1 leader attended EuroJam 2005 (European Jamboree) in Chelmsford, UK this year being the 100th anniversary of scouting.

-In November 2017, the Fgura Scout Group had its 30 years anniversary.
-Also in the same month they made a special group camp for the occasion instead of the usual winter camp.
-In 2019 the scouts aged between 11 and 17 years had the opportunity to go to the Haarlem Jamborette, held in Haarlem, Spaarnwoude, The Netherlands.
+In November 2017, the Fgura Scout Group celebrated its 30th anniversary and organised a special group camp for the occasion.
+In 2015 and 2019 a contingent of scouts and ventures from the Fgura Scout Group took part in the Haarlem Jamborette, held in The Netherlands.